stuartsierra/validate/README.md

    (e.g. that it is a map)
 3. Return data structures (for internationalization or further processing) instead of strings
+4. Are fast and non-allocating in the "passing" branch
-4. Return a complete description of what failed and why
+5. Return a description of what failed and why

-The last point is the hardest to get right.
 The layout and naming in the "failure" messages returned by this library are the part most likely to change.

 A *validation function* takes a single argument, the value you want to validate.
 It returns either: